BirdLifeInternational/track2kba/README.md

 This package is comprised of functions that facilitate the identification of areas of importance for biodiversity, such as Key Biodiversity Areas (KBAs) or Ecologically or Biologically Significant Areas (EBSAs), based on individual tracking data.
 For further detail concerning the method itself, please refer to this [paper](https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.12411) by Lacelles et al. (2016).

-Key functions include utilities to estimate individual core use areas, the level of representativeness of the tracked sample, and overlay distributions to identify important aggregation areas.
+Key functions include utilities to estimate individual core use areas, the level of representativeness of the tracked sample, and overlay individual distributions to identify important aggregation areas.
 Other functions assist in formatting your data set, splitting and summarizing individual foraging trips, and downloading data from [Movebank](https://www.movebank.org/).

 Installation
 ------------